umbrellait-maksim-baevskiy/all-in-one-seo-pack/CONTRIBUTING.md

 ## Feature ideas

 Ideas are great.
-VersionPress needs them.
+All in One SEO Pack needs them.
 There are so many difficult problems still to solve, and so many opportunities to make the project better. :bulb: :bulb: :bulb:

-The best place to start is [our Gitter room](https://gitter.im/versionpress/versionpress).
-You'll get some initial feedback and eventually, it will turn into an issue (ticket) here.
+[Submit a new feature request](https://github.com/semperfiwebdesign/all-in-one-seo-pack/issues/new) and start a discussion.

 ## Contributing code